Government publications are more likely move you to sleep rather than to tears.

 The aftermath of the Armistice was grim and lasting.
 There was fierce debate among Oxford colleges about whether the names of Rhodes scholars from Germany should go on memorials.

-Dr William Spooner, who the inspired “Spoonerisms” linguistic lapses was emphatic that they should – and so they did at New College where he was warden.
+Dr William Spooner, who inspired “Spoonerisms” linguistic lapses was emphatic that they should – and so they did at New College where he was warden.
 German students were just the same as British students – both sent like lambs to the slaughter.

 And in Germany Robert Bosch, head of the automotive electrical firm, remained pledged to reconciliation even by 1935 when he organised a meeting French and German World War One veterans in Stuttgart to promote peace and understanding.